george-hawkins/micropython-wifi-setup/docs/steps.md

 <!-- This image is a JPEG as otherwise the background makes it huge. -->
 <img height="512" src="images/steps/13-launcher.jpg">

-**16.** You paste the IP address that you copied earlier into the web address field.
+**16.** You paste the IP address, that you copied earlier, into the web address field.

 <img height="512" src="images/steps/14-chrome.png">